sebastianeliasb/php-employee-management-v1/README.md

 ### ¿How to?

--Log in with an admin user.
+- Log in with an admin user.
--Once inside and with ONE CLICK, we can add, delete and create into the table data.
+- Once inside and with ONE CLICK, we can add, delete and create into the table data.
--Furthermore and with DOUBLE CLICK, if we execute it into a data row employeee, we can modify this data.
+- Furthermore and with DOUBLE CLICK, if we execute it into a data row employeee, we can modify this data.

 ### About this project.
 In this lovely project we have worked with those technologies:
--PHP
+- PHP
--Ajax
+- Ajax
--JQuery
+- JQuery
--Javascript
+- Javascript
--Html
+- Html
--Css
+- Css
--Bootstrap
+- Bootstrap
--node (npm)
+- node (npm)

 ### About us